-Find and Replace in Project
+Find and replace in project

 You can search for occurrences and usages of targets within a project, and narrow your search by using different scopes and excluding certain items.

-Find your target in a project
+Find the search string in a project

-In the search field, type your search string.
-To see a list of your previous searches, press Alt+Down.
+To see a list of your previous searches, press Alt ArrowDown.

-To do a multi-line search, click the icon to enter a new line, and press Ctrl+Alt+Down / Ctrl+Alt+Up to browse through occurrences.
+To do a multi-line search, click the icon to enter a new line, and press Control+Alt+ArrowDown/Control+Alt+ArrowUp to browse through occurrences.

-If you need to see the list of occurrences in a separated tool window, click Open in Find Window.
-You can use this window and its options to group the results, preview them, and work with them further.
+To see the list of occurrences in a separate tool window, click Open in Find Window.
+Use this window and its options to group the results, preview them, and work with them further.

 Narrow your search

-You can use different options in the Find in Path dialog to adjust your search process.
+You can use different options in the Find in Files dialog to adjust your search process.

-In the Find in Path dialog, select options such as Words or Match case to find the exact word in a project, or match the letter case.
+Select options such as Words () or Match case () to find the exact word in a project or match the letter case.

 Click the icon to filter your search.
 For example, you can filter the search to omit comments or search only in comments instead.

-Select one of the displayed options such as Module or Directory to limit your search.
 Moreover, you can select the Scope option that offers you a list of predefined scopes for your search.
 For example, you can limit your search only to the open files in your project.

 If you work without tabs, the scope Recently Viewed Files or Recently Changed Files option might become quite useful.
-You can also create your own custom scope, click the icon to open the Scopes dialog.
+You can also create your own custom scope, click the Browse icon () to open the Scopes dialog.

 Search in the specific file types

-Use the File Mask option to narrow your search to a specific filetype.
-You can select the existing filetype from the list, add a new filetype, or add an additional file mask syntax to search for file types with certain patterns.
+Use the File Mask option to narrow your search to a specific file type.
+You can select the existing file type from the list, add a new file type, or add an additional file mask syntax to search for file types with certain patterns.

-In the Find in Path dialog, select the File Mask checkbox and from the list of file types, select the one you need.
-CLion limits its search to the specified type.
+In the Find in Files dialog, select the File Mask checkbox and from the list of file types, select the one you need.

-If you don't find the filetype you need in the list, enter your filetype in the File Mask field.
+If you don't find the file type you need in the list, enter your file type in the File Mask field.